pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 - `IMAGE` is the container image that contains the app you want to deploy.
 - `DEV-NAMESPACE` is the name of the developer namespace where scanning occurs.

-TODO - add link for labels (https://github.com/pivotal/docs-tap/blob/main/scc/authoring-supply-chains.hbs.md)

 **Note**: There are specific requirements for pre-built images.
 For more details see [Configure your workload to use a prebuilt image](../scc/pre-built-image.hbs.md)

-**Note**: SCST - Scan 2.0 is in Beta and active keychains, workspace bindings, and `spec.advanced` sections are not modifiable in the ClusterImageTemplate `grype-image-vulnerability-scan`.
+**Note**: SCST - Scan 2.0 is in Beta and active keychains and workspace bindings are not modifiable in the packaged ClusterImageTemplates.

 ### <a id="using-grype"></a> Using the provided Grype scanner